oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/create-kubernetes-cluster.md

 ### Prerequisites

-If you are doing the full labs (these include modules on Helidon and Docker) you need to have completed the steps in the `Helidon` modules (including the setup)
+If you are doing the full labs (these include modules on Helidon and Docker) you need to have completed the steps in the **Helidon** modules (including the setup)

-If you are only doing the Kubernetes based labs you need to have completed the steps in the `Tenancy Setup for the Kubernetes Labs` module.
+If you are only doing the Kubernetes based labs you need to have completed the steps in the **Tenancy Setup for the Kubernetes Labs** module.

 ## Step 1: Creating your Kubernetes cluster

-### Navigate to the Managed Kubernetes dashboard
+### Step 1a: Navigate to the Managed Kubernetes dashboard

   1. Log into the **OCI Console**